juananpe/gaise-site/content/_index.md

 ---

 *Ready to explore the future of software engineering?
-Start with our [featured case study](/posts/ai-reverse-engineering-java-bug/) showing AI-powered reverse engineering in action!*
+Start with our [featured case studies](#featured-case-study) showcasing AI-powered development in action!*